gaviral/indentlogger/README.md

 sample_function(42)
 ```

-When run, you’ll see ASCII “boxes” showing function entry, your log, and function exit.
+When run, you'll see ASCII "boxes" showing function entry, your log, and function exit.

 ## Configuration